 Once a diagnosis is made to your air-conditioning and/or heating system, the unit can be repaired, in most situations, with stock HVAC parts off the truck.
 Sometimes the HVAC part has to be ordered because it is a specialty part that only the HVAC manufacturer of your equipment can provide.
 If the part can be picked up locally then you can expect to pay for travel time to and from the HVAC parts dealer.
 It is practically impossible to carry every single HVAC part for every single HVAC breakdown that occurs.

-Finally, air conditioning and heating maintenance, provided on a regular schedule, can prevent many air conditioner or heater breakdowns thereby preventing the need for you to call an air conditioning and heating repair person for air conditioning and heating troubleshooting.
+Finally, air conditioning and heating maintenance, provided on a regular schedule, can prevent many air conditioner or heater breakdowns thereby preventing the need for you to call an air conditioning and heating repair person for central air conditioning troubleshooting.
 Maintenance can save you lots of money in the long run but even so, problems can still occur.

 Air Conditioning Service and Repair – The Cost of an Air Conditioning Business

 The cost of service varies widely from one region to the next so it is next to impossible to give you prices for air conditioning service.
 The best way to check prices is to shop around.
 Be aware though that sometimes the cheapest price for HVAC air conditioning and heating service and repair is not always the best way to go.
-Your main concern should be getting knowledgeable HVAC service technicians, reliability, punctually, honesty, integrity, and guaranteed work.
+Your main concern should be getting knowledgeable HVAC service technicians, reliability, punctuality, honesty, integrity, and guaranteed work.

 It costs approximately $35,000.00 to properly stock an HVAC air conditioning and heating service van (not mentioning the cost of the van itself), office overhead including marketing, phone, fax, business licenses, professional licenses, insurance, advertising, marketing, and did I mention advertising and marketing, Employee costs including payroll, insurance (out of control), benefits, etc…………, and ongoing training and HVAC educational requirements to remain knowledgeable, competitive, and to retain HVAC professional licenses.